jamesplease/redux-resource/docs/introduction/core-concepts.md

 # Core Concepts

-Understanding these core concepts is useful when using Resourceful Redux.
+Understanding these core concepts is useful when using Redux Resource.

 ### Resources